circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 The CLI looks up the number of available execution environments, along with the current container index (`$CIRCLE_NODE_INDEX`).
 Then, it uses deterministic splitting algorithms to split the test files across all available containers.

 By default, the number of containers is specified by the `parallelism` key in the project configuration file.
-You can manually set this by using the `--total` flag.
+You can also manually set the number by using the `--total` flag.

 ```shell
 circleci tests split --total=4 test_filenames.txt